verificarlo/verificarlo/doc/01-Install.md

     * GitPython
     * jinja2
     * bokeh
-    * parallel (only required for running the test suite)
+  * GNU parallel (only required for running the test suite)

 Then run the following command inside verificarlo directory: